Loading...

 Portion Control

-Add a small amount of healthy fats like avocado or a teaspoon of coconut oil to slow down sugar absorption.
+Add a small amount of healthy fats like avocado or a teaspoon of almond butter to your smoothie.
+These can help slow down sugar absorption.

 Stay Hydrated